 Never one to shy from interaction with the public or the media, Schilling had been active on the Internet and with his own blog from at least the start of his time in Boston, and he was an inveterate gamer who had launched his own company in 2006, called 38 Studios, and who was determined to develop and launch a role-playing video game, Kingdoms of Amalur: Reckoning, which was indeed launched in February 2012.
 38 Studios had relocated to Rhode Island, thanks to the state’s Economic Development Corporation, which had wooed the company away from Massachusetts with a $75 million loan.
 The game was well received at first and reportedly sold well over 300,000 copies in its first month.
 But it had been very expensive to develop, and sales were not sufficient to cover costs as well as ongoing development of a new massively multiplayer game under the working title Project Copernicus.
 The studio was unable to meet a scheduled repayment, and unable to meet payroll.
 It ultimately went bankrupt, amid mutual recriminations including the studio’s charge that the state had failed to come through on promises to fund the completion of the second game, which might have proved sufficiently successful.

-For its part, the State of Rhode Island has sued Schilling and officials of its own Economic Development Corporation, alleging fraud and other acts that misled the state into granting 38 Studios the $75 million loan, which Rhode Island’s taxpayers are obliged to repay.16 (The loan and its consequences became the subject of a long-running battle in the state’s political circles.
+For its part, the State of Rhode Island has sued Schilling and officials of its own Economic Development Corporation, alleging fraud and other acts that misled the state into granting 38 Studios the $75 million loan, which Rhode Island’s taxpayers are obliged to repay.
+[16 (The loan and its consequences became the subject of a long-running battle in the state’s political circles.
 Some have suggested that it soured the state on providing financial assistance that might have help keep the Pawtucket Red Sox in Rhode Island rather than moving to Worcester, Massachusetts.)

 The Sports Illustrated article briefly noted other challenges the Schilling family has faced: “Gehrig battled an eating disorder during his pre-teen years.
 Gabby has had some issues with her hearing.
 Grant has Asperger Syndrome, a form of autism.”